KIPAC/Physics89L/docs/setup.md

 Go to https://github.com/KIPAC/Physics89L and click on the green "Code" button in and select "Download ZIP" from the drop-down menu.

-Note that this will download the current version of the repository, so you will want to do this each week before class.
+Note that this will download the current version of the repository, so you will want to do this each week before class to include any changes made.
 You probably want to save the older version first so that you can refer to previous work.

 ## Open the jupyter notebook browser

-If you installed anaconda, then you can start jupyter from the anaconda App graphical interface.
-(Applications -> Anaconda Navigator, then click on the "Launch" button in the "Jupyter Notebook" box.
+If you installed Anaconda, then you can start jupyter from the Anaconda Navigator, which has a graphical interface.
+Navigate to: Applications -> Anaconda Navigator, then click on the "Launch" button in the "Jupyter Notebook" box.

 One you have started jupyter, it will pop up a browser window showing the contents of what jupyter treats as your home folder.
 (Either the folder you ran the `jupyter-notebook` command from, or a folder that you can set in the anaconda preferences).
-From there you should navigate to the folder that you have installed the course in and click on the notebook you want to run.
+From there you should navigate to the folder that you have installed the course in (the git repository you cloned earlier) and click on the notebook you want to run.

 If you installed jupyter using miniconda you can start jupyter from a terminal by typing: